Media and Film Department

 The vision for the subject is to broaden and overlap other curriculum areas within the context of media and film – this is now a major part of our communication and culture and could be incorporated more widely for further analysis.

 There are a wide variety of employers that would value the skills achieved through studying this subject.
-The following link gives an excellent overview of jobs in the media:

 Key Stage 4